entropyxyz/entropy-docs/docs/guides/manage-accounts.md

     ```

 1. Enter your mnemonic/seed.
-1. If you specificed a `path` when originally created the account you want to import, enter it when prompted:
+1. If you specified a `path` when originally creating the account you want to import, enter it when prompted:

     ```plaintext
     path: ____